qwriter/dwave-networkx/docs/reference/algorithms/packing.rst

    :scale: 40 %

-   Independent sets for a :term:`Chimera` unit cell: the nodes of both the blue set of vertices (the horizontal tile of the Chimera unit cell) and the red set (vertical tile) are independent sets of the graph; that is, no blue node is adjacent to another blue node and likewise for red nodes.
+   Independent sets for a :term:`Chimera` unit cell: the nodes of both the blue set of vertices (that is, the horizontal tile of the Chimera unit cell) and the red set (that is, the vertical tile) are independent sets of the graph; that is, no blue node is adjacent to another blue node and likewise for red nodes.

 .. automodule:: dwave_networkx.algorithms.independent_set